1. Accommodation Fee Setting

 2. Deposit Payment

-At the same time as signing the licence agreement, the student is required to pay a damage deposit of £450, which is returned at the termination or expiration of the licence agreement, less any costs deducted for repairs, cleaning, or disciplinary issues resulting from behaviour in or around the halls of residence.
+At the same time as signing the licence agreement, the student is required to pay a damage deposit of £450, which is returned at the termination or expiration of the licence agreement, less any costs deducted for repairs or cleaning resulting from behaviour in or around the halls of residence.
 Should the costs incurred exceed that of the damage deposit, then the student is required to “top up” the deposit in accordance with the terms and conditions of the licence agreement, and may be subject to disciplinary measures.

 SGUL reserves the right to hold or deduct from the damage deposit in the case where a student has not paid his or her accommodation fees.